 The festival is provided by the Highland Council and runs over two weeks each October to celebrate the heritage of the Highlands from earliest settlers to modern times, below ground and above.
 Whether you are a seasoned archaeologist or a complete beginner, the festival will let you explore an amazing range of places and collections.
 There’s something to suit everyone and many of the events are free!

-In 2018 the festival will run from 29th September - 19th October - a longer than usual period to celebrate our 25th year, with the last week including the school holidays.
-Events will be put up on the website as they are confirmed, beginning in July 2018.
-The conference will take place on 13th and 14th October.
-If you are thinking of contributing an event or exhibition, forms are in the Document Library in the 2018 folder- deadline is 1st June.
+This is the 25th year of the festival!
+In 2018 it will run from 29th September - 19th October - a longer than usual period to celebrate our 25th year, with the last week including the school holidays.
+Some talks and sessions at the conference will reflect on developments during the past 25 years.

 If coming from a distance, phone the library ahead of time to ensure that it is still there.